Applications to the DigiK

 Application Form

-Submissions of funding applications must be sent electronically as PDF attachments by email by the deadline of Friday, September 20, 2024, 12:00 pm (noon), to the Head of the Digitalization Office of the University and Executive Secretary of DigiK, Dr. Sascha Tayefeh: fs-digitalisierung@unibe.ch
+Submissions of funding applications must be sent electronically in PDF format as an email attachment by the deadline of Friday, September 19, 2025, 12:00 noon, to the Head of the Digitalization Office of the University of Bern and Managing Director of DigiK, Dr. Sascha Tayefeh: fs-digitalisierung@unibe.ch

 Further Obligations

-By accepting the project funds, the funded individuals commit to:
+By accepting the project funds, the supported individuals also commit to:

-• Submitting a generally understandable summary and maintaining a project tile on the designated university website during the project period,
+- submitting a generally understandable summary and maintaining a project tile on the designated university website during the project duration,

-• Submitting an interim content and financial report no later than 3 months after the end of the second project year, and
+- submitting a content and financial progress report no later than 3 months after the end of the second project year, and

 Evaluation

-1. Content and faculty strategy pre-evaluation of the proposals including the matching decision at the faculty level, with detailed specification of the procedure by the respective faculty, preferably involving a faculty selection committee and possibly also requesting external reviews.
+- content and faculty strategic pre-assessment of applications, including matching fund decision at the faculty level, with a detailed specification of the procedure by the respective faculty, preferably involving a faculty selection committee and, if necessary, requesting external expert opinions,

-2. Evaluation of the proposals by the Research Commission with regard to scientific quality, separately according to the criteria of qualification of the applicant(s), innovativeness and novelty of the project idea, quality of the research plan, suitability of the (research) methodology, feasibility of the project work, and expected leverage effect of project realization.
+- assessment of applications by the Research Commission with regard to scientific quality, separated by the criteria of qualification of the applicant(s), innovation and novelty of the project idea, quality of the research plan, suitability of the (research) methodology, feasibility of project work, and expected leverage effect of project implementation, each with 0-3 points (with 0 = to be rejected for formal reasons; 1 = significant weaknesses; 2 = good; 3 = very good), and transmission of the respective detailed evaluations and the resulting unrounded average as the overall score to the DigiK,

-3. Ranking of the proposals by the voting members of DigiK based on the Research Commission's evaluations as well as additional consideration of strategic criteria – particularly regarding the MidT profiling potential of the proposal for the University.
-In cases of doubt, external reviews will be included, and the ultimately fundable proposals will be forwarded to the University Board.
+- ranking of applications by the voting members of the DigiK based on the evaluations of the Research Commission and additional consideration of strategic criteria - particularly with regard to the MidT profile rising potential of the application for the university - in cases of doubt, involving (external) expert opinions and forwarding the final recommended funding applications to the UL.

 Preparatory Projects for Network Proposals